wesleyberry/hid-exercise/README.md

 * [package.json for express](/package.json)
 * [package.json for React](/client/package.json)
 - - -
+#### How to set up the application on your machine
+1. Clone the repository to your machine.

 ## Where Users can get help with this application:
 * Wesley Berry: wesleyberry52@gmail.com